marian42/marian42.github.io/content/article/infinite-wfc/index.md

 For each 2x2 cell, we determine which of the six possible shapes it has and pick a pre-generated starting patch from the respective collection.
 Then, we generate a replacement map as explained in the previous section.

-Here is an example of the heightmap in engine, each chunk is represented as one flat quad:
+Here is an example of the heightmap in engine, each chunk is represented as one flat box:

 {{< img "heightmap.jpg" "" >}}